rohan47/rook/Documentation/ceph-cluster-crd.md

 ## Sample

 To get you started, here is a simple example of a CRD to configure a Ceph cluster with all nodes and all devices.
+Next example is where Mons and OSDs are backed by PVCs.
 More examples are included [later in this doc](#samples).

 **NOTE** In addition to your CephCluster object, you need to create the namespace, service accounts, and RBAC rules for the namespace you are going to create the CephCluster in.
 These resources are defined in the example `common.yaml`.